inspektor-gadget/inspektor-gadget/Documentation/architecture.md

 ![Checking labels from BPF](checkinglabels.svg)

-The execsnoop, opensnoop, tcptop and hints-network subcommands use programs from [bcc](https://github.com/iovisor/bcc) with additional filtering modifications (hints-network is taken from tcpconnect.py).
+The execsnoop, opensnoop, tcptop and tcpconnect subcommands use programs from [bcc](https://github.com/iovisor/bcc) with additional filtering modifications.
 They are directly started on the nodes and their output is forwarded to Inspektor Gadget.

 Sometimes it is useful to run a BPF program always in the background.
 It can trace everything and save it into different ringbuffers per pod.